![]() |

 1. 'Taqwa' is the most important thing to bring on your trip

 If there is one thing you can bank on during your trip, it is that you will be tested, over and over.
-It doesn't matter if you have a 5-star package and access to amenities that most others don't, you cannot escape the tests that Allah will place before you.
+It doesn't matter if you have a 5-star package and access to amenities that most others don't, you cannot escape the tests that Allah

 You may experience long delays in getting from point A to point B. You may get ill.
 You may get stuck with a fellow Muslim in your group that annoys you.
 You may lose your luggage or your passport.
 You may get lost from your group.
 Something may happen that throws your whole Hajj in jeopardy.
 The bottom line is: you will face challenges along the way.
 This has always been the case, right from when Hajj was first instituted until now.